cloudflare/d1-northwind/v2-worker/README.md

 npm run dev
 ```

 Deploying is done via Cloudflare Pages, so you'll want to fork this repo for that.
+Once in Cloudflare Pages, set the "main" deployment branch to `rozenmd/remix-pages`.

 ## Worker backend